dav3shanahan/dav3shanahan.github.io/README.md

 Terminal style Portfolio website

-Written using:

-- HTML5 (No Templates or Boilerplate used)
-- CSS3 (Pure CSS , no Frameworks or Libraries used)
-- TypeScript (ES6)

-Tools used:

-- VSCode
-- Webpack
-- Chrome Developer Tools

 ### Available commands

 - ⚡ `help` - The most basic command, this will show you the available commands.